What types of drugs are used to lower cholesterol?

 - Nausea, vomiting, stomach pain.

-If your medication is a powder, never take it dry.
+If your high cholesterol medication is a powder, never take it dry.
 It must always be mixed with at least three to four ounces of liquid such as water, juice or a noncarbonated beverage.

 If you take other medications besides these, make sure you take the other drugs one hour before or four hours after taking the bile acid resin.